Independent register of MiCA licensing status. EU MiCA is not affiliated with ESMA or any EU authority.

 Stablecoin rules: ART vs EMT

 MiCA splits stablecoins into two types.
-An EMT (e-money token) references a single official currency (e.g. a euro or dollar token) and must be issued by a licensed e-money institution or bank.
-An ART (asset-referenced token) references a basket of currencies, commodities or crypto and needs a dedicated authorisation.
-Either way, a stablecoin offered to EU users needs an authorised issuer and a published white paper.
+An EMT (e-money token) references a single official currency, for example a euro or dollar token.
+An ART (asset-referenced token) references a basket of currencies, commodities or crypto.
+In-scope EMTs and ARTs generally need the relevant issuer status.
+MiCA provides limited exemptions from issuer authorisation.
+A notified and published white paper is still required.

 Who enforces MiCA?

-National competent authorities (NCAs) — like Germany’s BaFin, France’s AMF, Malta’s MFSA, Luxembourg’s CSSF, the Central Bank of Ireland and Norway’s Finanstilsynet — authorise and supervise CASPs in their own country.
-ESMA (the European Securities and Markets Authority) coordinates across borders and maintains the official public register; the EBA (European Banking Authority) leads on significant stablecoins.
+National competent authorities (NCAs) handle authorisations, eligible notifications and supervision in their own country.
+Examples include Germany’s BaFin, France’s AMF, Malta’s MFSA, Luxembourg’s CSSF, the Central Bank of Ireland and Norway’s Finanstilsynet.
+ESMA (the European Securities and Markets Authority) coordinates across borders and maintains the official public register.
+The EBA (European Banking Authority) leads the supervision of significant stablecoins.

-The official, authoritative list of authorised CASPs is the ESMA register ↗.
-EU MiCA is an independent tracker that makes that data searchable and adds plain-English context — always confirm the live status with ESMA before you act.
+The authoritative list of current and ended MiCA CASP entries is the ESMA register ↗.
+EU MiCA republishes the data in a searchable tracker.
+Confirm the live status with ESMA before you act.

 What MiCA means for you